Home - Interpeace : Interpeace

 Somalia

-This vision is supported by four key pillars that focus on 1) strengthening inclusive and citizen-centred governance at the federal, state and local levels; 2) increasing and sustaining conflict transformation at the community and state levels; 3) fostering collaborative, inclusive and climate smart socio-economic opportunities; and 4) enhancing the development of inclusive transitional justice processes that significantly contribute towards social cohesion and governance.
+Throughout the years, our engagements have focused on the following programmatic pillars: strengthening inclusive and citizen-centred governance at the federal, state, and local levels; supporting conflict transformation at community and state levels; fostering collaborative, inclusive and climate-smart socio-economic opportunities; and enhancing the development of transitional justice processes.

 0